stormpath/stormpath-sdk-java/extensions/spring/boot/docs/source/tutorial.rst

     }

 As you can see from the examples above, Stormpath provides powerful oauth2 Token Management out-of-the-box using the `/oauth/token` endpoint.
-There is no additional coding required on your part to make use of this feature.
+There is no additional coding required on your part to make use of the Token Management feature.

 .. _wrapping-up: